rcl9/Morrow-DISK-JOCKEY-2D-Floppy-Disk-Controller-for-S100-Bus/Readme.md

 **WARNING** If your drives have "sat on the shelf" for a bit of time then I'd highly recommend that you try to manually turn the "Lead Screw" (which positions the heads in the drive via the attached stepper motor) before using the drive to be sure it has not locked up.
 I've encountered several cases where the screw has locked up in my drives due to age.
 What happens is that the lead screw shaft gets gummed up within the stepper motor.
 I've had this happen with my 40+ year old 8in, 5-1/4" and 3.5" drives, as well as the mechanism for a 2000s era CDROM drive.

-I've tend to find that my dual Calcomp Model 143M drives turn freely while my three Siemens FDD100 drives remain difficult to turn.
+I've tended to find that my dual Calcomp Model 143M drives turn freely while my three Siemens FDD100 drives remain difficult to turn.

 What I chose to do is clean the shaft of the lead screws with a tooth brush and then apply *white lithium grease* to them, carefully worked-in so not to get on the R/W head.
 I also tried to drip some thin machine oil into the mechanism of the front/back stepper motor but in the ideal world I'd open them up and clean the internals properly (as the core issue at hand to resolve).